johan-bh/Social-Data---Final-Project/index.markdown

 Certain crimes are more prevalent on specific hours of the day.
 These temporal changes are significant, as travelling at night can be more dangerous than during the day.
 <img src="hourly_crime_counts.png" width="80%">
+Severe crimes such as rape and sex crimes are more likely to occur at midnight

 ### UrbanShield NYC - Your Essential Navigation Partner for Safety in New York City